xTrayambak/lucem/README.md

 ![A demo of Lucem's nice looking GTK4 based settings menu](screenshots/settings_gui_3.jpg)
 ![A demo of Lucem's nice looking GTK4 based settings menu](screenshots/settings_gui_4.jpg)

+# Contact/Support
+You can open issues for bugs. \
+We now have a Discord server!
+You can join it [here](https://discord.gg/Z5m3n9fjcU)

 # Disclaimer, in big bold letters.
 Lucem does not allow you to bypass the (reasonable and justified) restrictions the Vinegar team has put on Sober's ability to load APKs that are modified.